-You can recognise them thanks to these peculiarly shaped lava stones.
+They are easily recognisable thanks to their peculiarly shaped lava stones.

 Grains would be poured in the funnel at the top.

-Wooden beams would be rotated by slaves, donkeys or employees to crush the grain underneath.
+Wooden beams would then be rotated by slaves, donkeys or employees to crush the grain underneath.

-Lava stones were ideal as they were strong enough to not break up into the flour.
+Lava stones were ideal as they were strong enough to crush the flower but not break up into it.

-Romans would typically eat bread with cheese, honey, fruit, dried meat...
+Romans would typically eat it with cheese, honey, fruit, dried meat...

-If so, they would make the dough, stamp it with their initials and bring it to cook in communal ovens.
+Many Romans would make their own dough, stamp it with their initials and bring it to communal ovens.

-Fun fact : during the excavations a bread oven was found, with 80 carbonised loaves in it!
+Fun fact : during excavations an intact bread oven was found, with 80 carbonised loaves in it!